raqib05/Advanced-Lane-Detection/README.md

 A **classical computer vision–based lane detection pipeline** for road images and videos, inspired by autonomous driving perception systems.
 This project performs **lane detection, polynomial fitting, bird’s-eye transformation, and inverse projection** using OpenCV and NumPy — without deep learning.

-Depth detection will be implemented in the future
 ---

 ## 📌 Features